John Fuller of Cambridge/Newton

 (11) Samuel C. Clarke, Records of some of the Descendants of John Fuller, Newton, 1644-98, Compiled from Jackson’s History of Newton, And other sources, “Boston”, Printed by D. Clapp & Son, 1869, pages 3/4.

-NOTE: The signature is from p.
+NOTE: John Fuller’s signature at the top of this page, is from p.
 3 of this Samuel C. Clarke book.